Ali Al Salem Air Base: Infrastructure and facilities

 The airport resides at an elevation of 472 ft above mean sea level.
 It has two asphalt/concrete runways: 12R/30L measuring 2989 × 45 m and 12L/30R measuring 2989 × 40 m.

 2018 expansion

 Starting in 2018, expansion on the base was begun by the Kuwaiti Air Force to include a new asphalt/concrete runway and extensive new hangar facilities to support the future delivery of Eurofighters intended to replace their existing complement of F-18C fighter jets.

-The base expansion was completed in the second half of 2020 with the delivery of the 28 Eurofighters finishing shortly after.
+The base expansion was completed in the second half of 2020, with the delivery of the 28 Eurofighters finishing shortly after.

 Role and operations

 Kuwait Air Force

-The Kuwait Air Force Flight Training School is located at Ali Al Salem.
+The Kuwait Air Force flight training school is located at Ali Al Salem.
 The base is also home to the Air Force's attack and support helicopter squadrons.

 Military intervention against ISIL

-The base currently hosts several non-Kuwaiti military units, mainly the 386th AEW USAF.
+The base hosts several non-Kuwaiti military units, mainly the 386th AEW USAF.